patchstack/academy/src/content/docs/wordpress/Vulnerabilities/cross-site-scripting.md

 add_action( 'admin_notices', 'init_plugin_success' );
 ```

-To exploit this, an unauthenticated user just need to send the below URL to the privileged users that have access to the `/wp-admin` area and it will trigger the XSS:
+To exploit this, an unauthenticated user just needs to send the below URL to the privileged users that have access to the `/wp-admin` area and it will trigger the XSS:

 ```json
 <WORDPRESS_BASE_URL>/wp-admin/index.php?message=<script>alert(document.domain);</script>